SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I hope this practice goes well, hopefully I don't lose a bunch of progress from Rarity being dressed as Rainbow.*

-As if on queue, Rarity came into the room, She looked just like Rainbow Dash, except her eyes were still blue.
+As if on queue, Rarity trotted into the room, She looked just like Rainbow Dash, except her eyes were still blue.

 "Wow," Fluttershy said.